 Grilled salmon topped with avocado and tomato salsa on a white plate, garnished with lime slices.

-Southern food has always felt like a hug on a plate.
-Growing up, meals were a big deal.
-It is a time to slow down, laugh, and enjoy something warm and homemade.
-While fried chicken and biscuits will always have my heart, I’ve come to love how Southern cooking welcomes a bit of freshness too.
+Southern food has always been comforting.
+Growing up, meals were a time to relax, laugh, and enjoy something homemade.
+While fried chicken and biscuits will always be my go-to, I’ve come to love how Southern cooking can also bring in some fresh flavors.

-It brings that same comfort, just in a lighter way.
-I remember making it for a church friend who was visiting, and we ended up sitting on the porch swapping stories and scraping our plates clean.
+It brings that same comfort, but in a lighter way.
+I remember making it for a friend from church, and we ended up sitting on the porch, swapping stories and cleaning our plates.
 Moments like that remind me why I love cooking and sharing Southern meals.
-It’s more than food, it’s fellowship.
+It’s not just about the food; it’s about the fellowship.

 Ingredients